seajoshc/wings/README.md

 # wings
-The goal of wings is to build and manage CI/CD for projects using select AWS services with little to no configuration.
-This means you take your existing source code, run wings, and get a full CI/CD pipeline using native AWS tools ([Code Suite services](https://aws.amazon.com/products/developer-tools/)).
-Spend more time coding and less time managing your CI/CD infrastructure with wings.
+The goal of wings is to build and manage opinionated CI/CD toolchains for software projects using select AWS services with minimal configuration by the user.
+This means you take your existing source code, write a little bit of TOML, run wings, and get a full CI/CD pipeline using native AWS tools ([Code Suite services](https://aws.amazon.com/products/developer-tools/)) that cost next to nothing.
+Knowledge of the underlying services is not required.
+Spend more time coding and less time managing your CI/CD.

 # Supported AWS Services
 wings knows how to model CI/CD for projects running on the following AWS services: